awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting_NoBGP.md

 ### Routing<a name="IOS_NoBGP_routing"></a>

-To see your static route table, use the following command\.
+To see your static route table, use the following command:

 ```
 router# sh ip route static